Totalitarian government; corruption, poverty and oppression; fighting to the death;

 Alcohol, drugs and other substances

-- In several scenes, Haymitch Abernathy drinks alcohol and acts in a mildly drunk way.
-When asked why he has come to one event, Haymitch says it is because of the free drink.
+- In several scenes we see the character Haymitch Abernathy drinking alcohol and acting in a mildly intoxicated manner.
+When asked why he came to one event Haymitch says it was because of the free drink.

-- Several dinner party and celebration scenes show adults and teenagers drinking brightly coloured drinks.
+- Several dinner party and celebration scenes depict adults and teens drinking brightly coloured drinks.

 Nudity and sexual activity

-- A teenage girl and boy lie on a table being washed by a hand-held shower.
+- We see a teen girl and boy lying on a table being washed by a hand held shower.

-- In a couple of scenes, Katniss kisses Peeta passionately.
+- In a couple of scenes we see Katniss kissing Peeta passionately.

 - Katniss falls asleep while lying against Peeta with her head resting on his chest.